Ph.D. Case Summary

 - Conceptual Understanding

 Using all the data presented, how do you conceptualize this case theoretically?
-What theory or theories (i.e., drive, ego psychology, object relations, self psychology) inform your assessment and practice?
+What theory or theories (i.e., object relations, self psychology) inform your assessment and practice?
 Draw upon the theoretical constructs that help you understand the client's story.
 Discuss how the theory helps you understand the problem and how the theory informs the

 - Recommendations for Treatment